 This fall, parents and school employees have been forced to make extremely tough choices with scant, confusing and often contradictory health and safety guidance from their local, state and federal government.

 Against this backdrop, FEA’s Safe Schools Report is an effort to collect and display important, factual information surrounding the opening of school campuses across the state.
 We hope that in some small way the information displayed on this page will help our members and Florida’s families find the crucial information they need to navigate the competing concerns brought on by the pandemic.

-The Safe Schools Report is updated on Tuesday and Friday afternoons.
-It was last updated on Dec.
-1 at 3:35 p.m.
+The Safe Schools Report is updated each Monday.
+It was last updated on May 10 at 2:30 p.m.

-Florida educators and family members who have died from Covid-19 since Commissioner Corcoran’s July 6 Reopening Order.
+Florida active educators who have died from Covid-19 since Commissioner Corcoran’s July 6 Reopening Order.

 Florida’s statewide Covid-19 pediatric positive testing rate.
 The Florida Chapter of the American Academy of Pediatrics recommends 5% as the upper threshold of testing for students to return to school.

 Each of Florida’s 67 counties are above 10%. (source)